-There are two functions in the pine script that are used to colour the background on the chart.
+There are two functions in the pine script that are used to color the background on the chart.

 - fill(line1, line2)

-fill is a built-in function in pine script that is used to colour the background between two lines.
+fill is a built-in function in pine script that is used to color the background between two lines.
 You need to specify the limits in the fill function.
-It will fill the space between two lines with colour.
+It will fill the space between two lines with color.
 All other options are available like offset, length, and transparency.

 You can also make overlay true or false according to the requirement.